smeagolem/glamour/README.md

-# ICT40010 - Research Report
+# ICT40010 - Research Report A

 TODO